 The Center for Teaching and Learning pilots new instructional technologies to determine whether they should be installed in University-managed classrooms.
 A number of technological devices have recently moved from the pilot stage to classroom installation.
-The most recent multimedia equipment to be installed in University-managed classrooms is listed below.
-For examples of different ways in which Washington University faculty use the classroom-multimedia system when developing effective teaching approaches, see Flexible Technology.
+The most recent multimedia equipment to be installed in University-managed classrooms are cameras and microphones for synchronous and asynchronous teaching.

 - Control Systems, Desks and Podiums

 The touch-panel control systems and instructors’ desks and podiums in the classrooms have been designed with teaching in mind.
-These components are set up in a similar way in nearly every multimedia classroom, making it easy to use the technology no matter which of the classrooms an instructor is using.
-The multimedia (e.g., PC, DVD player, and VCR) are located in the instructor’s desk, which has been designed to facilitate the use of technology without losing functionality for more traditional teaching methods.
+These components are set up in a similar way in nearly every classroom, making it easy to use the technology no matter which of the classrooms an instructor is using.
+The instructor’s desk has been designed to facilitate the use of technology without losing functionality for more traditional teaching methods.